Why Am I Bloated After Taking Antibiotics?

 Lowered immune resilience

-Research shows it can take anywhere from 6 months to 2 years for the microbiome to fully recover, depending on diet, stress levels, and prior gut health.
+Research shows that it can take anywhere from 6 months to 2 years for the microbiome to fully recover after antibiotics.
+Recovery time depends on factors like diet, stress levels, and prior gut health.

 How Long Does Bloating After Antibiotics Last?

-For some people, post-antibiotic bloating resolves within a few weeks.
-But for others, especially those with pre-existing gut issues, symptoms can persist for months or even years.
+For some individuals, post-antibiotic bloating resolves within a few weeks.
+However, for others—especially those with pre-existing gut issues—symptoms can persist for months or even years.

 Diet before, during, and after treatment